- About Us

 Q: When should I use a vehicle wrap?

 A: Anytime is a good time to apply a full, half, or quarter wrap.
-If you have one vehicle or a fleet, and you wish to broadcast your message or brand to a larger audience, a vehicle or trailer wrap creates high awareness at a low cost.
-Depending on city and population size a single vehicle wrap can generate 30,000-70,000 daily impressions.
+If you have one vehicle or a fleet and you wish to broadcast your message or brand to a larger audience, a vehicle or trailer wrap creates high awareness at a low cost.
+A single vehicle wrap can generate 30,000-70,000 daily impressions depending on city and population size.

 Q: How are vehicle graphics made?

-A: All of our vehicle graphics are made from high performance 7-10 year pressure sensitive vinyl stock.
-For added durability on the digitally printed images we apply a clear vinyl over laminate.
+A: All of our vehicle graphics are made from high-performance 7-10-year pressure-sensitive vinyl stock.
+We apply clear vinyl over laminate to add durability to the digitally printed images.

 Q: What is a vehicle vinyl wrap?

-A: No, in fact, it actually protects your paint from scratches that may incur when exposed without the vinyl covering.
-Pressure sensitive materials cannot be applied to any rusted areas of a vehicle.
+A: No, it actually protects your paint from scratches that may occur when exposed without the vinyl covering.
+(Pressure-sensitive materials cannot be applied to any rusted areas of a vehicle.)

 Q: What is the difference between vinyl cut graphics and vinyl wraps?

-A: Vehicle graphics are produced two ways.
-Vinyl cut graphics are solid color pressure sensitive vinyl.
+A: Vehicle graphics are produced in two ways.
+Vinyl cut graphics are solid color pressure-sensitive vinyl.
 The vinyl is cut on a plotter to the appropriate size for the vehicle.
 The design may call for solid colors to overlap with shadows and outlines.
-For a vinyl wrap, a designed image is digitally printed on pressure sensitive vinyl, then a clear vinyl over laminate is applied and is cut on a plotter to the appropriate size for the vehicle.
+For a vinyl wrap, a designed image is digitally printed on pressure-sensitive vinyl, then a clear vinyl over laminate is applied and is cut on a plotter to the appropriate size for the vehicle.
 Both of these methods require our trained staff to apply them to your vehicle.

 Q: How much do vehicle graphics cost?

-A: Pricing varies on the size of the graphic, complexity of the design, and the size or area of the vehicle to be covered.
-Call us today for a quote based on information you provide.
+A: Pricing varies on the graphic's size, the design's complexity, and the vehicle's size or area to be covered.
+Call us today for a quote based on the information you provide.

 Q: Where does the installation of my vehicle graphics take place?